usyless/Derpibooru-Tag-Autocomplete/README.md

 # Derpibooru Tag Autocomplete
-Tag autocompletion for derpibooru.org, with infinite scroll, using the available API
+Altertnative tag autocompletion for derpibooru.org, with infinite scroll, using the available API

 ## Install
 ### Firefox Desktop/Mobile (or Fennec)